hsharriman/ender/README.md

 ## TODO

 - [ ] Update page layout
-- [ ] Given + Prove rows
+- [x] Given + Prove rows
-- [ ] Add reasons
+- [x] Add reasons
 - [ ] render minis
 - [ ] add "relies on"
-- [ ] add focus to aspects of diagram
+- [x] add focus to aspects of diagram
 - [ ] highlighting of text when clicking on the diagram
-- [ ] clean up the render method for the construction so that it's all react components. everything that _will_ be rendered is added up front and the styling is dynamically toggled by app state instead of copying everything around
 - [x] Step-by-step interaction instead of grid
 - [x] Dynamically updating the styling of objects based on interaction
 - [x] Interaction between text of proof and visualization
+- [ ] Fix proof row highlighting based on dependencies
+- [ ] Add better keyboard controls and scroll
-- [ ] Render mini-constructions alongside steps (fix SVG scaling to fit)
+- [ ] Fix label sizes and placement
 - [ ] Improve the proof class structure / cleanup

 ## TODO for future proofs